Best Places to Live in Iceland

 Reykjavik is the capital of Iceland and is the largest city, with a population of over 200,000 residents.
 The city is on the southwest coast of the country and has been the capital of Reykjavik since the 19th century.

 During the winter, its buildings are covered in ice.
 In the summer, people can rejoice in the music and hectic life.
 The capital, as in most countries, is the place where you will find the most and best job opportunities.
-The prices and cost of living are high as well.
+The cost of living in Iceland is high as well.

 Akureyri